How to File Annual Report in North Carolina | 2023 Guide

 • Signature: The signature of an authorized representative of the LLC, such as a member or manager, attesting to the accuracy of the information provided in the report.

-The first step in filing your Annual Report is understanding the specific requirements and deadlines in North Carolina.
-Visit your North Carolina official website, or consult a legal professional to familiarize yourself with the necessary forms, deadlines, and associated fees.
-In North Carolina, the Annual Report is filed with the North Carolina Secretary of State’s office.
+The first step in filing your Annual Report is understanding North Carolina’s specific requirements and deadlines.
+Visit the North Carolina Secretary of State‘s official website, or consult a legal professional to familiarize yourself with the necessary forms, deadlines, and associated fees.
+The Annual Report is filed with the North Carolina Secretary of State’s office.

-Before you can complete your Annual Report, you’ll need to gather some essential information about your LLC.
+Before completing your Annual Report, you must gather essential information about your LLC.
 This information typically includes:

 • The LLC’s legal name